 Piromyces was technically the second anaerobic fungal genus to be described in the literature, as it was first reported by Liebetanz in 1910 as a flagellated protozoan called Piromonas communis.
 However, it was the third anaerobic fungal genus to be described by Orpin (preceeded by Neocallimastix and Sphaeromonas (=Caecomyces)).
 In 1988, Gold et al proposed to rename Piromonas to Piromyces.
 This was subsequently done by Barr et al (1989), who also documented a comprehensive description of the genus.

 Piromyces is a monocentric fungus with a filamentous rhizoid system, however, it was clearly morphologically distinct from the previously described Neocallimastix genus as it has monoflagellated rather than polyflagellated zoospores.
 These morphological characteristics were considered to be a defining feature of the genus, despite it being reported during the 1990s that the genus was polyphyletic, based on phylogenetic analysis of ITS1 sequence data.
 However, it has since been realised that having a monocentric thallus, filamentous rhizoid system and monoflagellated zoospores is characteristic of numerous different anaerobic fungal genera.
 The first of these to be described were Buwchfawromyces and Oontomyces in 2015.
-Since then, a total of eight more genera have been described that share the same main morphological features as Piromyces: Pecoramyces, Liebetanzomyces, Agriosomyces, Aklioshbomyces, Capellomyces, Joblinomyces, Khoyollomyces and Tahromyces.
+Since then, other genera have been described that share the same main morphological features as Piromyces.
+For example Pecoramyces, Liebetanzomyces, Agriosomyces, Aklioshbomyces, Capellomyces, Joblinomyces, Khoyollomyces and Tahromyces.
 As such, caution needs to be taken with literature predating 2015 that refers to ‘Piromyces’ categorized solely based on its morphological characteristics.

 Morphology: